tkn-tub/ns3-gym/src/dsr/doc/dsr.rst

 * the path cache has automatic expire policy
 * the cache saves multiple route entries for a certain destination and sort the entries based on hop counts
 * the MaxEntriesEachDst can be tuned to change the maximum entries saved for a single destination
-* when adding mulitiple routes for one destination, the route is compared based on hop-count and expire time, the one with less hop count or relatively new route is favored
+* when adding multiple routes for one destination, the route is compared based on hop-count and expire time, the one with less hop count or relatively new route is favored
 * Future implementation may include "link cache" as another possibility

 DSR Instructions